brybarrett/Harry-Yates/README.md

 A Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 8°C, right now light shower rain is sprinkling the area.
+Based in Stockholm, where the temperature is 8°C, right now shower rain is washing over the city, refreshing the air.
 <!-- WEATHER_END -->

 <p align="left">